MaterializeInc/materialize/doc/user/content/sql/create-index.md

 ---
 title: "CREATE INDEX"
-description: "`CREATE INDEX` creates an in-memory index on a source or view."
+description: "`CREATE INDEX` creates an in-memory index on a source, view, or materialized view."
 menu:
   # This should also have a "non-content entry" under Reference, which is
   # configured in doc/user/config.toml